arvigeus/AZ-204/Topics/Application Insights.md

 ## [Troubleshoot app performance by using Application Map](https://learn.microsoft.com/en-us/azure/azure-monitor/app/app-map?tabs=net)

-Application Map is a tool for identifying app issues, visualizing app parts, and providing comprehensive health metrics, alerts, and diagnostic insights, with Azure service links if used in your app.
-It terms each deployable part of your app as a "component," allowing developers and operations teams to review performance data.

-Components, distinct from inaccessible external dependencies like SQL or Event Hubs, can operate on different servers, roles, or containers.
-They appear in the Application Insights individually or as roles under one key, but all are visible on the app map regardless of the setup.

-The app map presents your app's complete structure, including component interactions.
-It identifies and updates the number of components upon launching.
-If components are roles within a single Application Insights resource, they're displayed immediately.

-Application Map is designed to represent complex structures with multiple components.
-Clicking a component provides detailed performance and failure data.
-Lastly, components are identified by their "cloud role name" in Application Map, which can be manually adjusted to change their display.
+Application Map is an Azure tool that helps you find issues and understand your app's structure.
+It labels each part of your app as a "component" for easy performance review.
+Unlike external dependencies like SQL or Event Hubs, components can run on various servers and appear individually or as roles under one key (always visible, regardless of setup).
+The app map displays your entire app, updating component counts as needed.
+Clicking on a component provides performance and failure data.
+You can also customize how components are displayed by changing their "cloud role name."

 ## Monitor a local web API by using Application Insights